Lebanon: Geography

-Lebanon is located in Western Asia between latitudes 33° and 35° N and longitudes 35° and 37° E. Its land straddles the "northwest of the Arabian plate".
+Lebanon is located in West Asia between latitudes 33° and 35° N and longitudes 35° and 37° E. Its land straddles the "northwest of the Arabian Plate".
 The country's surface area is 10452 sqkm of which 10230 sqkm is land.
 Lebanon has a coastline and border of 225 km on the Mediterranean Sea to the west, a 375 km border shared with Syria to the north and east and a 79 km long border with Israel to the south.
 The border with the Israeli-occupied Golan Heights is disputed by Lebanon in a small area called Shebaa Farms.

-Lebanon is divided into four distinct physiographic regions: the coastal plain, the Lebanon mountain range, the Beqaa valley and the Anti-Lebanon Mountains.
+Lebanon is divided into four distinct physiographic regions: the coastal plain, the Lebanon mountain range, the Beqaa Valley and the Anti-Lebanon Mountains.
 The narrow and discontinuous coastal plain stretches from the Syrian border in the north where it widens to form the Akkar plain to Ras al-Naqoura at the border with Israel in the south.
 The fertile coastal plain is formed of marine sediments and river deposited alluvium alternating with sandy bays and rocky beaches.
 Lebanon's mountains rise steeply parallel to the Mediterranean coast and form a ridge of limestone and sandstone that runs for most of the country's length.

 The mountain range varies in width between 10 km and 56 km; it is carved by narrow and deep gorges.
 The Lebanon mountains peak at 3088 m above sea level in Qurnat as Sawda' in North Lebanon and gradually slope to the south before rising again to a height of 2695 m in Mount Sannine.
 The Beqaa valley sits between the Lebanon mountains in the west and the Anti-Lebanon range in the east; it is a part of the Great Rift Valley system.
 The valley is 180 km long and 10 to 26 km wide, its fertile soil is formed by alluvial deposits.
 The Anti-Lebanon range runs parallel to the Lebanon mountains, its highest peak is in Mount Hermon at 2814 m.

 The mountains of Lebanon are drained by seasonal torrents and rivers foremost of which is the 145 km long Leontes that rises in the Beqaa Valley to the west of Baalbek and empties into the Mediterranean Sea north of Tyre.
-Lebanon has 16 rivers all of which are non navigable; 13 rivers originate from Mount Lebanon and run through the steep gorges and into the Mediterranean Sea, the other three arise in the Beqaa Valley.
+Lebanon has 16 rivers all of which are non-navigable; 13 rivers originate from Mount Lebanon and run through the steep gorges and into the Mediterranean Sea, the other three arise in the Beqaa Valley.